 Parliamentary boundary review 2023

-The Boundary Commission for England (BC) are currently reviewing the parliamentary constituency boundaries in England.
-The review is designed to make sure MPs represent roughly the same number of people in each constituency.
+The Boundary Commission for England (BC) reviewed the parliamentary constituency boundaries in England.
+The review was designed to make sure MPs represent roughly the same number of people in each constituency.

-They aim to make sure that all MP constituencies have between 69,724 and 77,062 people eligible to vote in a general election and they have drawn up new constituency boundaries to distribute MPs across the country evenly.
+They aim to make sure that all MP constituencies have between 69,724 and 77,062 people eligible to vote in a general election and they drew up new constituency boundaries to distribute MPs across the country evenly.

 At the last general election in December 2019, the Harlow constituency had 68,078 eligible electors, making it too small.

 The initial proposals saw an increase in the size of the Harlow constituency to include Broadley Common, Epping Upland and Nazeing, which would result in an increase of 1,797 electors.

 The initial proposals for new boundaries were published on 8 June 2021 and the first consultation ran until 2 August 2021.
 The secondary consultation took place from Tuesday 22 February to Monday 4 April 2022.

 The BC took your comments from the first 2 consultations into account and made significant changes to their initial proposals based on this feedback.

 They changed the Harlow constituency boundary and now proposed that it will increase by taking in Hatfield Heath, Broad Oak and the Hallingbury’s.
 This is instead of including Broadly Common, Epping Upland and Nazeing which was initially proposed.